jsborjesson/jsborjesson.github.io/_posts/2017-06-05-implementing-equality-in-ruby.md

 end
 ```

 Unlike our `==`, which we want to simply say "no" when compared with something completely different, we want `<` to raise an error, because the comparison simply doesn't make sense.
-We cannot answer no or yes to whether a `T` is smaller than `nil` for example
+We cannot answer yes or no to whether a `T` is smaller than `nil` for example:

 ```ruby
 assert_raises(ArgumentError) { T.new(1) < nil }